Kong/docs.konghq.com/app/enterprise/2.1.x/plugins/oidc-okta.md

     <img src="https://doc-assets.konghq.com/0.35/plugins/oidc-okta/not-yet-exists.png">

-8. If you wish to control access based on groups, create a new Claim in the Authorization server.
+8. If you want to control access based on groups, create a new Claim in the Authorization server.

     <img src="https://doc-assets.konghq.com/0.35/plugins/oidc-okta/not-yet-exists.png">